World Wetlands Day 2023: It’s time for wetland restoration

-2 February, World Wetlands Day (WWD) 2023, is rapidly approaching.
-This year’s theme “It’s time to wetland restoration” highlights the urgent need to prioritize wetland restoration, and calls on an […]
+2 February, World Wetlands Day (WWD) 2025, is rapidly approaching.
+This year’s theme “Protecting wetlands for our common future” emphasizes the connection between wetland conservation and a sustainable future, highlighting […]

 About MedWet